maniospas/mhash/README.md

 entry ids, collisions are rare so you will want only a few hashes.

 **The main goal is to substitute linear search for few (e.g., &lt;255) alternatives.**
-In fact, in example benchmark we get +15% speedup compared to even simple lookup across two strings at the cost of at most 28 bytes of memory!!!
+In fact, in example benchmark we get +20% speedup compared to even simple lookup across two strings at the cost of at most 28 bytes of memory!!!

+There is a performant C++ wrapper for string hashing in *mhash_cpp.h* but this is not documented yet.

 ## 🔥 Features